← All post

 The Reporting Reality

 Every localization program needs reporting: spend by language, by quarter, by content type.
 Turnaround times.
 Quality trends.
 Vendor utilization.
 Budget forecasting.
+Localization leaders talk much about creating value through linking localization to outcomes.

 Answering these questions requires combining TMS data with financial systems, sales data, customer feedback tools.
 This integration happens in business intelligence platforms like PowerBI or Tableau, fed by exports and APIs.
 The TMS is a data source, not the reporting solution.

-This creates ongoing maintenance burden.
+This creates an ongoing maintenance burden.
 Every TMS upgrade risks breaking your data pipelines.
 Every new report requires understanding both the BI tool and the TMS data model.
 The expertise to build and maintain these integrations often doesn’t exist in localization teams, creating dependencies on IT resources that are always in short supply.

 When One TMS Actually Is Enough